Skip to main content

 • Withdrawal credits are not calculated in the qualitative review but are calculated in the quantitative review.

-• Incomplete grades will not be counted in the qualitative review until the subsequent scheduled academic progress evaluation when the coursework has been completed and a grade has been assigned.
+• Incomplete grades will not be counted in the qualitative review until the subsequent scheduled academic progress evaluation, when the coursework has been completed and a grade has been assigned.
 A grade of Incomplete will be counted in the quantitative review.

 • Repeat credits may only be taken with approval from your Program Coordinator and the Dean of the Graduate School.
 Credits from the course (original and repeat) will be calculated in the quantitative review, but only the repeat grade will be calculated in the qualitative review.